zama-ai/concrete/docs/dev/howto/documenting.md

 make docs
 ```

-Remark that this needs to be done in docker.
+Reminder that this needs to be done in docker.

 The documentation contains both files written by hand by developers (the .md files) and files automatically created by parsing the source files.

 ### Opening doc

-On macOS, one can do
+On macOS, you can do

 ```shell
 make open_docs